 Every year, the Volunteer Centre strives further to widen access to volunteering at the LSE.
 Throughout the programme, participants will be supported by the Volunteer Centre, LSE Careers and the wider LSE in addition to the charities with whom they will be working.
 The Volunteer Centre will provide a suggested itinerary for the teams and has woven into the programme’s design a series of support sessions to inform the teams’ approach to the task.
 The knowledge and skills you will learn on this programme will be of direct benefit to you in your studies and future ambitions.
 Similarly, the knowledge and skills that you have learned from your studies can be applied directly in the programme.

 We know that the LSE student body has an abundance of the skills, passion and drive needed to make these projects a real success!
 We want to help all participants to develop the skills and ideas which they already possess as well as to acquire new ones – all in pursuit of enhancing deeply the lives of the people around us whilst also enriching our own.
 You’ll be working in a team and with a variety of different stakeholders (at the LSE, in the non-profit sector, and beyond!), so strong interpersonal skills or a desire to develop them are a must!

 We invite you to join us on this exciting journey, which will help to empower you to make a real difference to the communities we live in – not only in the near future, but also as a spur to further action!

 Want to find out more?
 Got any questions?
-Come along to our information session on Friday 27 November at 1pm, sign up on CareerHub.
+Check out our Q&A on our website or listen to the information session on CareerHub here.